linguist89/dth-website/README.md

-# dth-website
+# Example website
-This is an example website for practicing using Github
+This is an example website with two branches for practicing how to use Github